MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/turn-off-outlook-calendar-sync.md

    ```

    > [!NOTE]
-   > You'll need to sign in using your Azure Active Directory credentials.
+   > You'll need to sign in using your Microsoft Entra credentials.

 2. To verify your settings, run: